 There are actually a large handful of catch wrestlers who did well in MMA but Sakuraba was one of the first to showcase his art against BJJ fighters.

 With BJJ on the rise, few people knew very much about catch wrestling.
-At the time BJJ was really the only submission grappling art in MMA that was on most people’s radar.
+At the time BJJ was the only submission grappling art in MMA that was on most people’s radar.

 Sakuraba shocked the world by defeating Royler Gracie via kimura lock ( double wrist lock in catch).
 This would be the first defeat of a Gracie since the start of the UFC.
-Soon after the Gracies would hope to avenge this defeat at the Pride 2000 Grad Prix.
+Soon after the Gracies would hope to avenge this defeat at the Pride 2000 Grand Prix.

 A special ruleset would take place in this fight where the fighter must win through submission or knockout.
 There was no time limit and the results would not be left up to the judges.